 You are here

-- Support to any other IHE, LEA, or education-related entity within the State that the Governor deems essential for carrying out emergency educational services to students, the provision of childcare and early childhood education, social and emotional support, and the protection of education-related jobs.
+- the provision of child care and early childhood education, social and emotional support and the protection of education-related jobs.

 CDE School Nutrition Unit has administered the National School Lunch Program (NSLP), School Breakfast Program (SBP), Summer Food Service Program (SFSP) and Emergency Feeding efforts throughout the coronavirus pandemic.
 CDE was allocated $143,151,717 through the FY2020 CARES Act for all meal reimbursement from March 2020 through September 2020.
 These funds supplement food service programs through meal reimbursement and relieve financial burden on Colorado’s school districts.